 But do you notice even online or offline when you are with your friends, one group of friends, your behavior changes compared to maybe when you're with people at work?

-And you notice that your behavior changes again when maybe you’re with family.
+And you notice that your behaviour changes again when maybe you're with family.

 Now you're not doing it on purpose, right?